adap/flower/doc/source/how-to-run-flower-using-docker.rst

 Assuming the certificate already exists locally, we can use the flag ``--volume`` to mount the local certificate into the container's ``/app/`` directory.
 This allows the SuperNode to access the certificate within the container.
-Use the ``--certificates`` flag when starting the container.
+Use the ``--root-certificates`` flag when starting the container.

 .. code-block:: bash

   $ docker run --rm --volume ./ca.crt:/app/ca.crt flwr_supernode:0.0.1 client:app \
     --server 192.168.1.100:9092 \
-    --certificates ca.crt
+    --root-certificates ca.crt

 Flower ServerApp
 ----------------